dirakx1/MoneyOnTangle/README.md

 ## Clients
-* Clients can be any IOT devices (smartphones, smartwatch, latops..)
+* Clients can be any IOT devices (smartphones, smartwatch, laptops..)
-* Also it can be used to pick in place transfers
+* Also, it can be used to pick in place transfers

 ## Use cases.
 * International transfers